Choosing Where to Do a PhD

 Identifying and assessing available resources

 If you want to know what facilities a university has available, you will often be able to find a list on the faculty pages of their website.
 Here you will also be able to discover the contact information of the facility manager should you need more information.
-The project and programme listings here on FindAPhD will also mention key facilities and resources available to potential applicants.
+You can find key facilities and resources available to potential applicants when looking at PhD projects listed on our website.

 Alternatively, can get an idea of the facilities a university has to offer by looking at the research it publishes.
 Such articles will detail the resources used in the research and that will therefore be available for you to use.